-In Countless Little Objects, A Database Hopes To Find Something More: A Name
+In Texas, A Database Of Exhumed Objects Aims To ID Migrants Who Perished

 "I don't feel like I'm stepping over any boundaries," says Jen Reel, the Observer's multimedia editor who produced the project, titled I Have a Name.
 "I hope it serves as an example of what we can do as journalists, how we can take it to the next level of problem-solving."

-Most of the remains featured in I Have A Name were found in mass graves in Sacred Heart Cemetery in the town of Falfurrias in Brooks County.
-The skeletons had been unceremoniously dumped into plastic trash bags, shopping bags, and body bags, or deposited in the dirt of an open grave.
+Most of the remains featured in I Have a Name were found in mass graves in Sacred Heart Cemetery in the town of Falfurrias in Brooks County.
+The skeletons had been unceremoniously dumped into plastic trash bags, shopping bags and body bags, or deposited in the dirt of an open grave.
 A local funeral home was criticized for its disrespectful handling of the relics of the nameless migrants.
 The human remains and personal items were found by a forensic anthropology team from Baylor University when it exhumed the cemetery in 2014.
 They are now stored at Texas State University awaiting identification.

 Reel says only one case has been solved.
 When she was building the database, she found a child's drawing that had a woman's name on it and a prayer mentioning Ecuador.
 According to the Observer: